Squarespace Review (2025) — The Key Pros and Cons to Consider

 Another interesting aspect of Squarespace’s ecommerce functionality is its membership sites feature.
 This lets you charge users for access to a private area of your website, allowing you to sell exclusive content to your audience.

-As part of this feature, you get access to Squarespace’s new ‘Courses’ functionality.
+As part of this feature, you get access to Squarespace’s ‘Courses’ functionality.
 As its name suggests, this lets Squarespace users sell online courses to their audience — something that’s not really possible to do in rival products like Wix, Shopify and WordPress without apps or plugins.

 (You can now also add a paywall to a blog in Squarespace, which is helpful too.)